 In any given year, there are over 400,000 people in Canada either on work permits or student permits.
 The government policy is to encourage individuals to enter on a temporary basis for work or study and eventually apply for permanent residence.

 Every foreign worker must obtain a work permit under Canada's immigration regulations in order to legally work in Canada.
 Canada needs foreign workers possessing required skills, while simultaneously protecting the Canadian work force.
-The reconciliation of these two competing interests has led to the development of a complex employment confirmation scheme involving the departments of Services Canada and Citizenship and Immigration Canada (CIC).
+The reconciliation of these two competing interests has led to the development of a complex employment confirmation scheme involving the departments of Employment and Social Development Canada and Immigration, Refugees and Citizenship Canada (IRCC).

 Given the government's tendency to favour work permit entry, there are several routes that you can follow.

-Most foreign workers coming to Canada require a positive Labour Market Opinion (LMO), an approval given by a government body called Service Canada which allows you to apply for a work permit at a Canadian consulate abroad.
-Thus, an LMO is a powerful letter which is only issued after the Canadian employer has advertised and shown that there are no Canadians available to fill the job shortage or the Canadians who applied do not have their required skills.
-In this two step process, the employer first obtains approval for the foreign national and then mails you the LMO so you can apply officially for a Canadian work permit.
+Most foreign workers coming to Canada require a positive Labour Market Impact Assessment (LMIA), an approval given by a government body called Employment and Social Development Canada which allows you to apply for a work permit at a Canadian consulate abroad.
+Thus, an LMIA is a powerful letter which is only issued after the Canadian employer has advertised and shown that there are no Canadians available to fill the job shortage or the Canadians who applied do not have their required skills.
+In this two step process, the employer first obtains approval for the foreign national and then mails you the LMIA so you can apply officially for a Canadian work permit.
 Such work permits are issued for one year and are renewable provided the job shortage still exists.

 North American Free Trade Agreement (NAFTA)(for American and Mexican citizens)

-The four categories under which you can come to Canada without the Services Canada validation under NAFTA are:
+The four categories under which you can come to Canada without the Employment and Social Development Canada validation under NAFTA are:

 - Business visitors